SEC to Outline Agenda for Capital Market at CMC Meeting

 The Director General of the Securities and Exchange Commission (SEC), Dr. Emomotimi Agama, is set to outline the Commission’s vision for the Nigerian capital market at the second Capital Market Committee (CMC) meeting.

-SEC, in a statement said, “The meeting will bring together key stakeholders in the Nigerian capital market to discuss the industry’s current landscape, regulatory framework, and strategies for future growth.
-Participants will exchange ideas and reaffirm their commitment to fostering a robust investment climate characterized by innovation, sustainability, and investor protection.
+SEC, in a statement explained, “The meeting will bring together key stakeholders in the Nigerian capital market to discuss the industry’s current landscape, regulatory framework, and strategies for future growth.
+Participants will exchange ideas and reaffirm their commitment to fostering a robust investment climate characterised by innovation, sustainability, and investor protection.

+“The meeting would focus on critical issues affecting the market and ensure that those concerns were thoroughly addressed.

 The CMC is an industry-wide body comprising the SEC, capital market operators, trade groups, and other stakeholders.